gopasspw/gopass/docs/setup.md

 Then exit and re-run zsh if the last command failed.

-Notice that it is important to directly redirect Gopass' output to a file, using pipes or echo mess up the output. a completion file that is supposed to be handled by zsh and to be installed in the zsh completions directory, as defined by either the standard `/usr/share/zsh/site-functions/` path, or by a user-specified `fpath` folder.
-It is not meant to used with `source`.
+Notice that it is important to directly redirect gopass' output to a file.
+Using pipes or `echo` messes up the output.
+This produces a completion file that is supposed to be handled by zsh and to be installed in the zsh completions directory, as defined by either the standard `/usr/share/zsh/site-functions/` path, or by a user-specified `fpath` folder.
+It is not meant to be used with `source`.

 If zsh completion is still not working, you might want to add the following to your `.zshrc` file: